maiskt/hackathon.github.io/01-Identifying-Charcteristics.Rmd

 Type of place residence where the respondent resides as either urban or rural.

 ## CLUSTER
 The cluster number is the number identifiying the sample point as used during the filedwork.
-Clusters with names have been converted to numbers.

 Due to inadequate data, cluster data for Nigeria in 2013 are not available.